 The ECA report must:

-- be issued on or after the date the organization was designated by CIC;
+- be issued on or after the date the organization was designated by IRCC;

-- be less than five years old on the date that CIC receives your application; and
+- be less than five years old on the date that we receive your application; and

 - show that your completed foreign credential is equal to a completed Canadian post-secondary credential of at least one year.